zS1L3NT/ts-validate-all-types/README.md

 This way, we can make checking of list types much more detailed

 ### Validating an object with `OBJECT()`
-Last but not least, in fact most importantly, we can use `OBJECT()` to validate objects. `OBJECT()` only allows 1 optional parameter which maps out what the inner properties will look like
+We can use `OBJECT()` to validate objects.
+`OBJECT()` only allows 1 optional parameter which maps out what the inner properties will look like

 ```ts
 import { validate, OBJECT } from "validate-all-types"